ujr/guides/drafts/Generalities.md

 Typical examples include:
 logging, tracing, security, error handling, caching, monitoring.

-Logging guidelines:
+**Logging** is an invaluable diagnostic tool as it provides context to user error reports.
+As audit logging it can also be used to gain insight into a user's behaviour—but beware of ethical considerations and privacy regulations.
+Here are some guidelines:

 - always have some logging functionality
 - if your product is software-as-a-service, log to stdout and/or stderr
-- if your product is a self-contained applicatoin, use a logging library (such as log4net, but do your evaluation)
+- if your product is a self-contained application, use a logging library (such as log4net, but do your evaluation)
-- library code ust not configure logging—this is under application control!
+- library code must not configure logging—this is under application control!
 - avoid custom log levels (usually, TRACE, DEBUG, INFO, WARN, ERROR should suffice)
+- do not log sensitive information (such as credentials or session keys)
 - utility methods should not log except at DEBUG level
 - when a component logs an ERROR, it should also throw an exception
 - beware of performance: message formatting in an inner loop can incur a substantial overhead!

-Logging is an invaluable diagnostic tool as it provides context to user error reports.
-As audit logging it can also be used to gain insight into a user's behaviour—but beware of ethical considerations and privacy regulations.

-Error handling guidelines
+**Error handling** guidelines

 - error handling is a separate concern
 - error handling should not obscure the main logic
 - use exceptions instead of returning error codes
 - throwing an exception is often more appropriate than returning null

-Security TODO
+**Security** depends very much on requirements, the type of software being developed, and the technologies being used.
+Some general guidelines apply nevertheless:

+- validate all user input
+- keep things simple and fail early
+- do not log or otherwise disclose sensitive information
+- do serious (penetration) testing
+- look at security from an architectural point of view: define at what layer what access controls apply

 ## Documentation

 - always have a README file at the root level of your codebase
-- include developer documentation in the codebase (doc/develop/...)
+- include developer documentation in the codebase
 - use Markdown (*.md) to have it automatically rendered by common source control systems
 - keep user documentation in the codebase if you can afford keeping